Consistent subsectors of maximal supergravity and wrapped M5-branes: supergravity and its consistent subsectors

-for all $a = 1 , \ldots , \textrm{dim} \, G_S$, ensure the consistency of the truncation of the parent $D=4$ $\cN=8$ gauged supergravity to a $G_S$-invariant subsector.
-Moreover, together with the constraints of the parent $\cN=8$ theory, the relations (\ref{eq:TruncCondXLin}) guarantee the self-consistency of the subsector as a theory by itself.
+in the embedding tensor, suffice to ensure the consistency of the truncation of the parent $D=4$ $\cN=8$ gauged supergravity to a $G_S$-invariant subsector thereof.
+Moreover, together with the constraints of the parent $\cN=8$ theory, the relations (\ref{eq:TruncCondXLin}), (\ref{eq:TruncCondXQuad}) guarantee the self-consistency of the subsector as a theory by itself.
 Please refer to appendix~\ref{sec:ConsProofs}~for a consistency proof.

 The symbol $X_I$ in (\ref{eq:TruncCondXLin}) signifies the generators of the gauge group $\tilde{G}$ of the retained subsector, with representation indices omitted.
 Restoring representation indices, these generators take on either form

 in, respectively, the $\bm{56}$-dimensional representation, and the $2n_1$-representation provided by the $G_S$ singlets contained in the $\bm{56}$ of E$_{7(7)}$.
+As emphasised in (\ref{eq:TruncCondXLin}), the condition C2 needs to be imposed only in the presence of non-trivial G$_S$-invariant tensors $\hat{K}_I{}^M$, and can be ignored if $\hat{K}_I{}^M=0$, see appendix~\ref{sec:ConsProofs}.
+In (\ref{eq:TruncCondXQuad}), $\tilde{V}_{MN}$ contains the $\cN=8$ scalar self-interactions defined by (\ref{eq:DerPotTromb}), evaluated on the $G_S$-invariant scalars, and must be satisfied for arbitrary values of those scalars.
+The constraint C3 enforces these self-interactions to also be $G_S$-invariant.
+Finally, in (\ref{eq:TruncCondXLin}), $c_{ab}{}^c$ are the $G_S$ structure constants and $\Theta_{I}{}^b$ are constants defined in appendix~\ref{sec:ConsProofs}.
 Note that the relation C1 in (\ref{eq:TruncCondXLin}) and the first expression in (\ref{eq:TruncGen}) enforce the inclusions

 where $G$ is the gauge group of the parent $\cN=8$ theory, generated by $X_M$ in (\ref{eq:defX}).
-As emphasised in (\ref{eq:TruncCondXLin}), the condition C2 needs to be imposed only in the presence of non-trivial G$_S$-invariant tensors $\hat{K}_I{}^M$, and can be ignored if $\hat{K}_I{}^M=0$, see appendix~\ref{sec:ConsProofs}.

-The conditions (\ref{eq:TruncCondXLin}) are satisfied identically in two specific situations: $G_S$-invariant truncations with $\hat{K}_I{}^M=0$, where no vector gauge fields are retained, and truncations where $G_S$ is a subgroup of the gauge group $G$ of the parent $\cN=8$ supergravity.
-In both cases, the consistency of the truncation of the parent $\cN=8$ theory to a $G_S$-invariant subsector is automatically guaranteed.
-In the former, $\hat{K}_I{}^M=0$ case, C1 vanishes at face value by (\ref{eq:TruncGen}), and C2 does not need to be imposed as we just pointed out.
-The case in which $G_S$ is a subgroup of $G$ will be discussed in the next subsection.
-In general, though, the constraints (\ref{eq:TruncCondXLin}) will not be necessarily satisfied for a given $\cN=8$ embedding tensor $X_M$ and given non-vanishing $G_S$-invariant tensors $\hat{K}_I{}^M$, $K^{x}{}_\alpha$.
-In this case, the $G_S$-invariant truncation will be inconsistent.
+In any case, the $G_S$-Lie-algebra-valued piece of the embedding tensor of the retained subsector drops out from all equations in the subsector, and can therefore be effectively disregarded always.
+In fact, in the examples covered in section~\ref{eq:AdSvac}, we will have a stronger version of C1 given by $[ T_a , X_I ] =0$, which in turn will restrict the gauge group as $\tilde{G} \subset \mathrm{C}_{\mathrm{E}_{7(7)}}(G_S)$.